Farage vows to axe indefinite leave to remain and ban migrants’ benefits access

 The new visa would also prevent any access to benefits under the plans set out by Zia Yusuf.

+But a Labour source said the figure was based on an estimate that has since been disowned by the Centre for Policy Studies (CPS) think tank.
+A note on the think tank’s website says the figures are the subject of a dispute and “the overall cost estimates should no longer be used”.

+The source said: “Farage’s not even half-baked announcement has already fallen apart.
+Yet again, Reform have no credible plan and their only answer is ‘don’t know’.”

-Reform UK’s policy chief wrote in The Telegraph: “We will abolish ILR altogether, including rescinding it retrospectively, and close all loopholes to ensure only UK citizens receive welfare or social housing.”
+Mr Yusuf, Reform UK’s policy chief, wrote in The Telegraph: “We will abolish ILR altogether, including rescinding it retrospectively, and close all loopholes to ensure only UK citizens receive welfare or social housing.”

 Mr Yusuf said Reform’s proposals would “lead to hundreds of thousands of people having to apply and ultimately losing their settled status in the UK, which will be done on a staggered and orderly basis to allow businesses to train British workers to replace them”.